sttp-book/sttp-book.github.io/chapters/pragmatic-testing/design-for-testability.md

 We just learned how the use of mocks and stubs can help developers in being highly productive and efficient in writing test code.
 In our previous chapter, it was easy to pass an `IssuedInvoices` stub to the `InvoiceFilter` class.
-The refactoring operation we performed (where we made the class to receive its dependencies via constructors) facilitates the testing of the `InvoiceFilter` class.
+The refactoring operation we performed (where we made the class receive its dependencies via constructors) facilitated the testing of the `InvoiceFilter` class.
 Note, however, that this was not the case in the beginning of that chapter.
 We had to refactor the code for that to happen.

 Software systems are often not ready/prepared to be tested, as seen in the classes in our previous chapter.